LouisePrd/Cat-Astrophe/README.md

 </p>

 ## Work in progress
-(I know Vue JS is mostly for front-end applications, but I wanted to try some stuff :D)<br>
+(I know Vue JS is mostly for front-end applications, but I wanted to try)<br>
 - Homepage + about page ✅<br>
 - Page Mascot ✅<br>
 - Page informations ✅<br>